mbnarayn/DevOps/README.md

 - Open Visual Studio 2019
 - Under Get Started, click on Clone or check out code
 - Paste the HTTPS Clone URL in to the Repository location
-- Specify a local path to which the files in the Azure Repo will be cloned to
+- Specify a local path to which the files in the Azure Repo will be cloned to (ensure the path points at a specific and dedicated sub folder for the Repo)
 - Click on Clone
 - Now Click on File - New - Project
 - Select Azure Resource Group (C# Azure Cloud) and click Next